linuxdeepin/deepin-plymouth/README.md

 ## License

-plymouth-theme-deepin is licensed under [GPLv3](LICENSE) or any later version.
+deepin-plymouth is licensed under [GPL-3.0-or-later](LICENSE) or any later version.